axibase/atsd-use-cases/workshop/WebGL.md

 ### Create Fragment Shader

-Fragment shaders calculates the color for each vertex.
+Fragment shaders calculate the color for each vertex.
 We just pass the argument to output.

 ```glsl
 // Set medium precision (required in WebGL 1)